Product-Led Growth: Going Deeper on How to Get Started

 Data is the lifeblood of a successful PLG motion.
 Without data, you're informing your entire funnel and product strategy on hunches and anecdotes—instead of what your customers' actions suggest they need.

-That's why product analytics is a must-have for PLG to work.
+That's why is a must-have for PLG to work.
 You can use product analytics to assess everything, from funnel efficiency and retention to product engagement and shared cohort characteristics.

 Components of a PLG strategy